pixelbrackets/patchbot/README.md

 ### Discover repositories

-Instead of adding repository URLs manually, let Patchbot discover them from a GitLab namespace (group or user):
+Instead of adding repository URLs manually to the `repositories.json` file, let Patchbot discover them from a GitLab namespace (group or user):

 ```bash
 # Set up your GitLab token in .env